Obstacles to Growth: Difficulty Diagnosing the Real Problems

-As we pass through various scenarios of COVID-19, uncertainty is the name of the game.
-With this kind of uncertainty, things get overlooked.
-CEOs often ignore issues that don’t align with their beliefs or shut down conversations that feel like a threat to their area of expertise, so employees just stop sharing.
-This creates bigger problems in the future.
-Businesses that are going to keep their top employees through this dangerous time, will enlist their input and invite ideas and opinions.
+CEOs often ignore issues that don’t align with their beliefs or shut down conversations that feel like a threat to their area of expertise.
+Then employees stop sharing, which creates bigger problems in the future.
+Businesses that want to keep their people and want to grow, need to nurture different ideas.

 Every experienced leader understands that having business relationships built on trust is imperative for success.
 Investigate the type of organizational communication in your company and learn how to embrace feedback, even when it’s not flattering.